geethakumar2017/UniversityPortal/README.md

 Two branches:

 Master branch: contain the oringial source code when you deploy Meteor.
+NEVER WORK ON MASTER, Create off it.
+MASTER will become the final project.

 Development Branch: Will be the contain the files being worked out.